 But then you’re in a spot when you are ready to start being more assertive and say, “I’d rather do X” or “Let’s go to Y movie instead of the Z movie you want to see.”
 When you do that you’re upsetting the order, the system is out of whack.
 If you get challenged you probably find it easier to back down than assert yourself further.

 You may eventually give in, restoring order, ending conflict.

 But you’re left with feeling that you have no control.

 You could have pushed harder.
 You could have given an ultimatum.
 You could have demanded that you both do what you want to do.
 It could have gotten heated.
 You’d be called stubborn, uncaring, there could be shouting and slamming doors.
 The night could be ruined.

-I use the word “could” a lot there, because that scenario is often the scary one that keeps you going to see movies you don’t want to see and eating in restaurants you don’t really care about.
+I use the word “could” a lot there, because that scenario is often the scary one that keeps you going to see movies you don’t want to see and eating in restaurants you don’t really like.

 This comes from seeing conflict as a zero-sum game.
 Either I give in or it’s a battle with heated confrontation and anger.
 This keeps a lot of us from putting our needs out there.
-Sure, there’s the chance we’ll be stepped on, but there’s also a chance that we will “lose it.”
+Our anxiety about the possible conflict leads us to attempt to control it.
+Sure, there’s the chance we’ll be stepped on, but there’s also a chance that we’ll “lose it.”

 And that’s too scary.